KEYNOTE-483: Keytruda Combo Approved

 Clinical Significance

-The KEYNOTE-483 approval expands treatment options for mesothelioma patients.
+The KEYNOTE-483 approval expands treatment options for people with mesothelioma.
 As Dr. Evan Alley, mesothelioma specialist, noted: “Having multiple immunotherapy options allows us to tailor treatment to individual patients based on their specific circumstances and preferences.”

 Both are now FDA-approved first-line options.
 CheckMate-743 (nivolumab + ipilimumab) showed 18.1 months median survival without chemotherapy.
 KEYNOTE-483 combines pembrolizumab with chemotherapy.
 Choice depends on individual patient factors and preferences.